qradiolink/qradiolink/docs/README_MMDVM_operation.md

 ./mmdvm -c 3
 </pre>
 * Verify in mmdvm output that the ttyMMDVM has the correct number (1 to 3 in above example)
+* Channel 1 for mmdvm corresponds to qradiolink channel zero (main frequency) and so forth.
 ----

 ### 3. MMDVMHost
 ----

 * Configure MMDVM.ini first.
 If using in multi-channel mode, create multiple files, for example MMDVM1.ini, MMDVM2.ini, MMDVM3.ini
 * Each MMDVM.ini has to contain a unique identifier for the virtual pts.
 In single channel mode the name will always be ttyMMDVM0, otherwise it will be numbered from 1 to 3 depending on the id given after the **-c** switch.
-The path of the symlink will be located in the mmdvm-sdr build directory if started from there.
+The path of the symlink will be located in the MMDVM-SDR build directory if started from there.
 * Example config for DMR below:
 <pre>
 [General]